-Known by most University students for the unfortunate shortening of the dormitory complex bearing his name, President Victor Butterfield was Wesleyan’s longest serving and most influential president.
+Known by most University students for the unfortunate shortening of the dormitory complex bearing his name (The Butts), President Victor Butterfield was Wesleyan’s longest serving and most influential president.
 If you see a building on campus today that is not North College, South College, Clark, Olin, or Usdan, it was most likely built or planned under Butterfield’s tenure as president, spanning from 1943 to 1967.

 Saving Wesleyan from the brink of bankruptcy during World War II, Butterfield’s greatest work came in the post-war years, where he bolstered Wesleyan’s prestige with the addition of top-notch faculty from venerable institutions such as Oxford, Cambridge, Harvard, and Princeton and quadrupled the school’s endowment in a little over a decade.
 A look into Olin Library’s Archives and Special Collections reveals a treasure trove of information surrounding Butterfield’s legacy.
 Perhaps the best point of departure is Butterfield’s 1955 annual report to the Board of Trustees, where Wesleyan’s progress under his guidance appears in his beautifully flowing prose.